OEMs May Use Electric Trucks to Meet GHG Phase 2 Requirements in 2024

-The next stage of the Greenhouse Gas Phase 2 emissions requirements will affect Model Year (MY) 2024 Class 8 tractors, and advances in electric trucks could change how original equipment manufacturers (OEMs) meet the U.S. Environmental Protection Agency and National Highway Traffic Safety Administration's requirements.
+The next stage of the Greenhouse Gas (GHG) Phase 2 emissions requirements will affect model year (MY) 2024 Class 8 tractors, and continued advances in electric trucks could change how original equipment manufacturers (OEMs) meet U.S. Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration (NHTSA) requirements.

 As fleets consider their future purchases, Roeth suggests they stay apprised of the new technology and be open to using it.
 “Your grandfather’s truck might be more expensive over time because the OEMs have to deliver more fuel-efficient trucks,” he said.